lramirez/secondarydominants/README.md

 1. Clone this repository
 2. Clone pychord
 3. Replace the file pychord/constants/qualities.py with our version of it.
-5. Copy the modified pychord into src/sdpychord.
+4. Copy the modified pychord into src/sdpychord.
-5. Run and enjoy.
+5. cd to src, run and enjoy.
 Usage: python JazzGenerator.py -o \<desired filename for the midi file>

 We intend to implement audio artifact rendering to replace simple midi files.
 Meanwhile, we recommend using a DAW to play the midi files with instruments of choice.
 Or, give the text output of the chord sequences to [Autobop](https://github.com/HajimeKawahara/autobop) and watch the magic happen.